Kinabase Logo

 You can print multiple records using the same template:

-• Select your template and generate documents for all selected records.
+3. Choose Print and select your template to generate documents for all selected records.

 The system shows progress as "X of Y records loaded" during batch operations.